alterationx10/blarg/new_site/site/pages/index.md

 # A Blog about Stuff

-Welcome to my blog about stuff.
-I hope you enjoy it.
+Welcome to a blog about stuff.
+Enjoy!

 Check [/blog](/blog) for the latest posts.